bankarsudarshan/task-cli/README.md

 # 🧰 Taskman — Command-Line Task Manager

 `taskman` is a simple and lightweight command-line tool to manage your daily tasks right from the terminal.
 You can add, update, delete, list, and mark tasks as done or in-progress — all in one place.
+This project's idea is taken from [roadmap.sh/projects](https://roadmap.sh/projects/task-tracker)
 ## 🚀 Installation

 It’s best to install command-line tools in **isolation** using [`pipx`](https://pypa.github.io/pipx/).